dmhendricks/wordpress-base-plugin/README.md

 ## Features

 * Namespaces, PSR-4, dependency autoloading
-* Object caching helper
+* Object caching helper class [Usage examples](https://github.com/dmhendricks/wordpress-base-plugin/wiki#caching)
 * [Many more to come...](#planned-features)

 ## Requirements

 * WordPress 4.0 or higher
-* PHP 5.4 or higher*
+* PHP 5.4 or higher

-*PHP 5.3 will work if all of your dependencies are compatible.*
+*PHP 5.3 will work IF all of your dependencies are compatible.*

 ## Installation